 - Exclusivity – This is something almost one party in each negotiation will ask for (and then the other side will want to make it mutual).
 If this is a deal breaker for the other party considering tightening the competitive set you’ve included or specifying particular products/channels.
 Be prepared to commit to a revenue target, a total contract value or other metrics if you expect the other side to agree, especially if you are cutting off potential customer(s) who could be a significant percent of their business.

-- Lawyers – attorneys advise on legal risk, you shoulder the business risk.
-I spend a lot of time working with legal functions in crafting partnerships and have found some attorneys can add tremendous value while others are too risk averse or have a myopic perspective.
+- Lawyers – attorneys advise on legal risk, you shoulder the business threat.
+I spend a lot of time working with internal and external counsel in crafting partnerships and have found some attorneys can add tremendous value while others are too risk averse or have a myopic perspective.
 I find it’s very helpful to walk them through your thinking before providing them the DPL to draw up the contract.
 One last note on lawyers – if your partner is smaller, they may not have in-house counsel; thus they will have to hire an outside firm to consult.
 This can quickly become quite expensive with numerous back and forth drafts which is even more of a reason to get all the key business elements of the deal ironed out first.

 Last thing to note is that not all partnerships will be successful; In fact many will not be worth the squeeze.
 In my experience they fail because one party didn’t uphold their end of the bargain or because they weren’t a match from the get go.
 This is ultimately a relationship so it’s important to treat others as you’d want to be treated and it goes without saying, but communicate, communicate, communicate.
 Be open about your intentions and what is most important to you.
 I’ve watched some people negotiate as if it’s a form of brinkmanship and they feel their credibility is tied to the outcome.
 Take the high road and play fair.
 The key is gaining mutual alignment on the objectives and focus on the other parties interest not positions when you get into negotiating the deal structure.